-Panic-buying in Beijing as city adds new quarantine centers
+Beijing on edge as city adds new quarantine centers

 Improvised quarantine centers and field hospitals hastily thrown up in gymnasiums, exhibition centers and other large, open indoor spaces have become notorious for overcrowding, poor sanitation, scarce food supplies and lights that stay on 24 hours.

 Most residents of the city have already been advised not to leave their compounds, some of which are being fenced in.
-At entrances, workers clad head to toe in white hazmat suits stop unauthorized people and make sure residents scan their cellphone health apps to gain entry.
+At entrances, workers clad head to toe in white hazmat suits stop unauthorized people and make sure residents show a recent negative COVID-19 test result on their cellphone health apps to gain entry.

+Several university campuses have been closed off and students in lower grades have been shifted to online classes.

-Some of Beijing’s grocery delivery services have reached capacity.
+Meanwhile, some of Beijing’s grocery delivery services have reached capacity.

-An increase in demand combined with a worker shortage left some customers unable to book same-day slots Friday for food and supplies from popular online grocery services such as Alibaba’s Freshippo and Meituan Maicai.
+An increase in demand combined with a worker shortage left some customers unable to book same-day delivery slots on Friday for food and supplies from popular online grocery services such as Alibaba’s Freshippo and Meituan Maicai.

-Online, some Chinese users said there were delivery workers whose compounds were locked down, contributing to the worker shortage.
-The Associated Press was unable to independently confirm those reports.
+Online, some Chinese users said some delivery personnel were unable to work because their compounds were locked down.
+The reports could not be verified.

 Alibaba did not immediately comment.

-At a Friday afternoon news conference, city government spokesperson Xu Hejian said it was necessary “to strengthen the management and service guarantee” of quarantine centers and field hospitals where those who test positive for COVID-19 or have been in close contact with an infected person are transported to by police.
+At a Friday afternoon news conference, city government spokesperson Xu Hejian said it was necessary “to strengthen the management and service guarantee” of quarantine centers and field hospitals where people who test positive for COVID-19 or have been in close contact with an infected person are taken by police.

 Authorities must “further accelerate” their construction and “coordinate the allocation of space, facilities, materials, personnel and other resources,” Xu said.